Efficient Parameter Calibration of Numerical Weather Prediction Models via Evolutionary Sequential Transfer Optimization: Experiments

 \subsection{Ablation on Adaptive Knowledge Transfer Mechanism}

-To further validate the effectiveness of SEETO's core component, the Adaptive Knowledge Transfer mechanism, and to assess its generalizability across different benchmark algorithms, we incorporated this mechanism into both KMO and MOASMO algorithms.
-This resulted in the construction of two derivative variants, denoted as SEETO-KMO and SEETO-MOASMO, which were subsequently benchmarked against their original counterparts.
+\revv{Our ablation study consists of two parts.
+First, we incorporate SEETO's knowledge transfer mechanism into KMO and MOASMO, resulting in two derivative variants, namely SEETO-KMO and SEETO-MOASMO, which are then compared with their respective original versions.
+Second, we simplify SEETO's own knowledge transfer mechanism to construct three transfer-based baseline variants for comparison, namely NTWS-SEETO, EIT-SEETO, and SET-SEETO.}

 Fig.~\ref{fig:all_task_hv_line_colored} illustrates the HV evolution trajectories of the algorithms across all 10 tasks, comparing performance before and after the integration of the adaptive knowledge transfer mechanism.
-Experimental results indicate that the adaptive knowledge transfer mechanism significantly improves the convergence baseline and efficiency of the algorithms in specific scenarios.
-In scenarios characterized by high similarity between the target and source tasks (Tasks 1–7), SEETO-KMO and SEETO-MOASMO significantly outperform their original versions, KMO and MOASMO.
-Particularly during the initial optimization phase (1–20 evaluations), the variant algorithms leverage the reuse of historical elite populations to achieve a substantial "warm start" effect.
-This allows them to rapidly locate regions near the Pareto frontier, whereas the original algorithms remain in an inefficient phase of random exploration.
-However, in scenarios exhibiting low similarity between the target and source tasks (Tasks 8–10), the inductive bias introduced by the adaptive knowledge transfer mechanism exerts a suppressive effect on algorithmic performance.
-As depicted in the figure, the final convergence accuracy of SEETO-KMO and SEETO-MOASMO is inferior to that of the original KMO and MOASMO.
-This phenomenon highlights that when there is a mismatch between the transferred prior knowledge and the current optimization landscape, the forced injection of knowledge biases the search direction, thereby triggering "negative transfer."
+In high-similarity scenarios (Tasks 1-7), SEETO-KMO and SEETO-MOASMO significantly outperform their original counterparts, KMO and MOASMO.
+Particularly during the initial optimization phase, by reusing historical elite solutions and leveraging ensemble surrogate evaluation, these variants substantially improve the convergence starting point and search efficiency of the algorithms.
+However, in low-similarity scenarios (Tasks 8-10), the inductive bias introduced by the adaptive knowledge transfer mechanism exerts a suppressive effect on algorithmic performance.
+The final convergence accuracy of SEETO-KMO and SEETO-MOASMO becomes inferior to that of the original KMO and MOASMO.
+This phenomenon indicates that when the transferred prior knowledge does not match the current optimization landscape, the forced injection of knowledge may bias the search direction, thereby triggering negative transfer.